sulianthual/scribbler/README.md

 - By default an onion skin is the original image as semi-transparent.
 You can change the display to colored outlines by dragging a color from a color slot to "onions": what will happen is only black strokes from the original image will appear and they will be colored in the chosen color and semi-transparent (see image above).

 - If you drop another color to "onions", colored outline will change for next loaded onion skins.
 Thus you can combine several onion skins with different colored outlines.
-To obtain the image above, we have 1) loaded a sprite sheet image, 2) dropped "file" to "onions" and selected a subregion, 3) dropped red color to "onions", 4) dropped blue color to "onions" and 5) dropped "file" to onions again and selected another subregion, and 6) cleared drawing.
+To obtain the image above, we have 1) loaded a sprite sheet image and cleared drawing, 2) dropped red color to "onions", 3) dropped "file" to "onions" and selected a subregion, 4) dropped blue color to "onions", 5) dropped "file" to onions again and selected another subregion.

 <h4>Notes</h4>